Bkpanther/logstat/README.md

 ## Extensibility

 This tool is easily extendable so that to support any unstructured or structured log formats.
 Presently only CouchDB log format is supported.
-In order to add support for another log format you should inherit your custom parser class (`NginxLogParser`, `HAProxyLogParser`, et cetera) from a `LogParser` and override `ParseLog()` member function with your own implementation to associate log tokens because their order is different for sundry systems.
-After this merely initialise this new parser class and pass it to a `logstat::ProcessLogs()` function within `main`.
+In order to add support for another log format you should inherit your custom parser class (`NginxLogParser`, `HAProxyLogParser`, et cetera) from a `LogParser` and override `ParseLog()` member function with your own implementation which shall initialise a `Log` POD type from a raw vector of log tokens. `Log` data class contains fields to represent the most commonly logged entries.
+However in case something is missing for your particular system you might want to extend this POD type.
+After this merely initialise a new parser class and pass its instance to a `logstat::ProcessLogs()` function within `main`.

 ## Usage